shh2000/LibEpidemic-Docs/docs/source/Modeling Guide/Determine strctures.rst

     def add_path(graph: Graph, from_name: str, to_name: str):

-Add Path can add an transmission, give it formula and parameters.
+Add Path can add a transmission, give it formula and parameters.
 It is usually used in combination with the two methods above.

 The following image is a general view of horizontal divide: